paragonie/paseto/docs/RFC/paseto.md

 When defining future protocol versions, the following rules **SHOULD** or **MUST** be followed:

 1. Everything in a token **MUST** be authenticated.
 Attackers should never be allowed the opportunity to alter messages freely.
    * If encryption is specified, unauthenticated modes (e.g. AES-CBC without a MAC) are forbidden.
    * The nonce or initialization vector must be covered by the authentication tag, not just the ciphertext.
 2. Some degree of nonce-misuse resistance **SHOULD** be provided:
-   * Supporting larger nonces (longer than 128-bit) is sufficient for satisfying this requirement, provided the nonce is generated by a cryptographically-secure random number generator, such as **/dev/urandom** on Linux.
+   * Supporting larger nonces (longer than 128-bit) is sufficient for satisfying this requirement, provided the nonce is generated by a cryptographically secure random number generator, such as **/dev/urandom** on Linux.
    * Key-splitting and including an additional HKDF salt as part of the nonce is sufficient for this requirement.
    * Hashing the plaintext payload with the random nonce is an acceptable strategy for mitigating random number generator failures, but a secure random number generator **SHOULD** be used even with this safeguard in place.
-3. Non-deterministic, stateful, and otherwise dangerous signature schemes (e.g. ECDSA without deterministic signatures as in [@!RFC6979], XMSS) are forbidden.
+3. Non-deterministic, stateful, and otherwise dangerous signature schemes (e.g.
+   ECDSA without deterministic signatures as in [@!RFC6979], XMSS) are forbidden from all PASETO protocols.
 4. Public-key cryptography **MUST** be IND-CCA2 secure to be considered for inclusion.
-   * This means no RSA with PKCS1v1.5 padding, textbook RSA, etc.
+   * This means that RSA with PKCS1v1.5 padding and unpadded RSA **MUST NOT** ever be used in a PASETO protocol.

 # PASETO Protocol Version v1

 Version **v1** is a compatibility mode composed of cryptographic primitives likely available on legacy systems. **v1** **SHOULD NOT** be used when all systems are able to use **v2**. **v1** **MAY** be used when when compatibility requirements include systems unable to use cryptographic primitives from **v2**.

 **v1** messages **MUST** use a **purpose**  value of either **local** or **public**.

 ## v1.local